esHack/RestJesreyM/README.md

 # RestJesreyM

-I choose to use Jersey for developing Rest services, MySQL, Tomcat and Hibernate for database operations.
+I choose to use Jersey for developing Rest services, MySQL, Tomcat, Maven and Hibernate for database operations.

 All the frontend html/js files are included in RestJesreyM\src\main\webapp\pages folder.